 Consider setting a virtual retreat instead.
 Setting one up will only require you to choose a date and pick the right technology you need to ensure everyone can participate in the event.
 These events offer a chance for the leaders to address any issues concerning the company or speak to their employees about what they can do to improve their remote working experience.

 Either way, this offers not only a chance for everyone to get together but a way for you to set up some team bonding activities that allow everyone to participate and have fun.
+Furthermore, posting some photos and videos about the event can be a great idea for an Instagram post or some form of social media content to enhance engagement and build your business image online.

 Remote teams need to bond appropriately to have a smoothly functioning company.
 If your remote team cannot connect, there will be severe consequences.
 The feeling of isolation that can crop up in your employees could lead to a decline in productivity and efficiency.
 That will eventually lead to your company work slowing down to crawl until the matter is addressed.